 Palm Beach Police Chief Nick Caristo issued a statement saying Fielder and Craddock have admitted to detectives they intended to carry out a mass shooting.
 They were booked into the Palm Beach County Main Detention Center on suspicion of disorderly conduct and improper exhibition of a dangerous weapon.

-Palm Beach County Sheriff Ric Bradshaw did not immediately respond to requests for more information Tuesday, but Wednesday morning he confirmed through a spokesman that Fielder filed a request to bunk with Craddock which was denied at Craddock’s insistence.
+Palm Beach County Sheriff Ric Bradshaw did not immediately respond to requests for more information Tuesday.
+Still, Wednesday morning, he confirmed through a spokesman that Fielder filed a petition to bunk with Craddock, which was denied at Craddock’s insistence.